You’re probably here because you feel like you have an entirely different body after having a baby.

 After I had my daughter Avery I wasn’t prepared for the postnatal experience I had.

-I thought I would have my baby and bounce back in no time.
+I thought I would have my baby, bounce back like a pro, and be doing my pre-baby workouts in no time.

 This wasn’t how it was supposed to go.

-I was supposed to have my baby and be back in the gym after my 6 week check-up lifting weights, doing yoga, and getting back into my usual routine feeling fit and strong.
+I was supposed to have my baby and be back in the gym after my 6 week check-up lifting weights and getting back into the pre-pregnancy workouts that made me feel so darn good.

-But even a simple bodyweight lunge or side plank felt so awkward and honestly hard.
+But even a simple bodyweight squat, lunge, or pushup felt so awkward and honestly hard.

 I was frustrated, defeated and had no idea that what I was experiencing was unfortunately common but not normal.